StarPlayrX/bigmac/README.md

 ## 🍔 bigmac
 Big Sur macOS 11 Mac Pro patcher

 #### Support does not come with bigmac.
 I work on many projects.
-This is one that I do in my spare time for fun.
+This is one that I do in my spare time.
 #### Issues are to be used for reporting bugs or feature requests.

 ## How to boot a USB (Requires a Video Card with a Mac Boot ROM)